-Government schools receive the majority of their public funding from their state or territory government, with the Australian Government providing supplementary funding.
+The states and territories provide the majority of public funding for government schools, with the Australian Government providing supplementary assistance.